dave-cao/dave-cao/README.md

 Believe or not, but I love to problem solve.
 When there is a bug in my code, I get frustrated but also oddly excited.
 It's at weird type of feeling.
 I wll say though, programming doesn't get fun until you are able to automate or bring out ideas in your mind to real life!

-Believe me, when I took 2 hours to program something that would save me at most 3 seconds of my day...it was one of the most beautiful moments of my life 🥲,.
+Believe me, when I took 2 hours to program something that would save me at most 3 seconds of my day...it was one of the most beautiful moments of my life...

 ### Singing 🎤